-According to studies, collagen may help to strengthen blood vessel walls, lessening the risk of artery disease.
+According to studies, collagen may help strengthen blood vessel walls, lessening artery disease risk.

 In a randomized, placebo-controlled, double-blind study of 102 postmenopausal women, those who took collagen peptides for a year had higher bone mineral density than those in the control group.

-Researchers speculated that this happened because collagen boosted bone synthesis while reduced bone loss, according to a study published in the journal Nutrients in January 2018.
+Researchers speculated that this happened because collagen boosted bone synthesis while reducing bone loss, according to a study published in Nutrients in January 2018.

 Patients with knee osteoarthritis who took acetaminophen plus type 2 collagen had a greater quality of life than those who took the drug alone, according to a study published in the Eurasian Journal of Medicine in June 2016.

 However, research is contradictory, and no definitive result has been reached.
-Lachman recommends buying a supplement that has multiple types of animal collagen for the most benefits.
+Lachman recommends buying a supplement with multiple animal collagen types for the most benefits.

-Protein must be consumed in sufficient amounts in order to maintain a healthy diet.
+Protein must be consumed in sufficient amounts to maintain a healthy diet.

-The nutrient is needed to help your body develop muscle, which is a type of lean tissue that burns calories more efficiently than fat (meaning it leads to a faster metabolism, according to the Mayo Clinic).
+The nutrient is needed to help your body develop muscle.
+This lean tissue burns calories more efficiently than fat (meaning it leads to a faster metabolism, according to the Mayo Clinic).